 Picking a Quality Salon

 Not every salon prioritizes longevity.
 Some rush curing or skip prep steps.
 Choose a spot with solid reviews and brands like OPI or CND.
+Understanding the difference between spa and medical pedicures can also help you choose the right treatment for your specific foot needs.
 A good tech knows how to make pedicure last longer by sweating the details.
 Paying a bit more for skill saves money on touch-ups.

 After-Salon Care

 After a salon visit, protect that fresh pedicure—not just from smudges, but also from issues like athlete’s foot.
 Avoid socks or closed shoes for a few hours to let polish harden.
-Skip hot showers for a day—heat can soften the finish.
+Hold off on hot showers or baths for at least 12 hours post-pedicure—after that, polish is usually set enough to handle steam.
 These salon tricks for chip-free toes shine brightest with smart aftercare.
 A little caution keeps toes looking pro-level.

 At-Home Maintenance Tips